Avoiding Tick Bites

 - For more precise information about which tick species are active at different times of year in your area, see the Current Tick Activity page of the TERC website.

-- This is a myth.
-Both male and female Lone Star Ticks feed on blood.
+- It is a myth that only female ticks feed on blood; both male and female Lone Star Ticks do (7).

-- All stages of the Lone Star Tick feed on blood.
+- All stages of the Lone Star Tick (adult, nymph, larva) feed on blood (8).

-- Nymphs and females are responsible for most Lone Star Tick bites.
+- Nymphs and females are responsible for most Lone Star Tick bites (7).

 Treat Your Clothes and Gear with Permethrin